Women In Design Symposium: Creative Entrepreneurship

 SB13 | Wednesday, 1:00pm–2:30pm

-The WID Awards Ceremony & Luncheon serves as the primary public presentation for this year’s Women in Design Award of Excellence.
+The WID Awards Ceremony & Luncheon serves as the primary public presentation for this year’s Women In Design Award of Excellence.
 The annual award now in its 15th year, honors individuals who have exhibited exceptional achievement in person, process, product and position.
 Past winners will present the awards to this year’s honorees.
-Join WID and our growing outstanding cohort of Women in Design for a truly inspiring anniversary celebration.
+Join WID and our growing outstanding cohort of Women In Design for a truly inspiring anniversary celebration.
+All attendees will receive a15th Anniversary Commemorative Gift.

 DESIGN, IMPACT, AND MEANING: EMERGING MODELS OF SOCIALLY ENTREPRENEURIAL DESIGN